lfbergee/rtv-ds/README.md

 ## Todo
 - Focus styling
-- Keyboard/ touchlistner function
+- Keyboard/touch listener function
-- A11y in mobile menu
 - Using the component guide
+- Button style when on light background
+- Move repo to shared rikstv
+- Deploy to npm
+- Use Cypress Dashboard
+- Improve README